Ordinal Analysis of Well-Ordering Principles, Well Quasi-Orders Closure Properties, and $\Sigma_n$-Collection Schema: Ordinal Analysis of Well-Ordering Principles

 suffices to prove the consistency of PA.
 Moreover, he proved that $\ep_0$ is the best possible choice in the sense that PA proves transfinite induction up to $\al$ for arithmetic formulas for any $\al < \ep_0$.
 Thus, the idea is that $\ep_0$ in some sense ``measures'' the consistency strength of PA.

-From the seminal works of Gentzen, ordinal analysis has grown enormously both in results and methods; still, one of the goals, probably the most known, is roughly to ``attach ordinals in a given representation system to formal theories'' \cite[Pag.
+From the seminal works of Gentzen, ordinal analysis has grown enormously both in results and methods; still, one of the goals, perhaps the best known, is roughly to ``attach ordinals in a given representation system to formal theories'' \cite[Pag.
 1]{Rathjen99}.
-One of the most commonly attached ordinals is the $\Pi^1_1$ ordinal; inspired by \cite[Definition 1.11]{Arai20book}, we define it as follows: \begin{defi} For a theory T comprising $RCA^*_0$, the $\Pi^1_1$ ordinal $|T|_{\Pi^1_1}$ is defined as:
+One of the most commonly attached ordinals is the $\Pi^1_1$ ordinal; following \cite[Definition 1.11]{Arai20book}, we define it as follows: \begin{defi} For a theory T, the $\Pi^1_1$ ordinal $|T|_{\Pi^1_1}$ is defined as: